Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Mitigating Shared Resource Contention

 For our case-study application, both the OV$^2$SLAM and DNN real-time tasks must be protected from the interference of co-scheduled aggressor tasks, which are scheduled in a best-effort manner (i.e., scheduled on any cores that do not execute RT tasks).
 As discussed in Section~\ref{sec:eval-dos}, when DoS attackers are used as the aggressor tasks, the performance of the OV$^2$SLAM algorithm is significantly reduced even though the DoS attackers cannot preempt the SLAM task due to shared resource contention.
 In particular, we find that cache bank-aware DoS attack~\cite{bechtel2023cache} is particularly effective in negatively impacting accuracy of the SLAM task.
 Unfortunately, however, the baseline RT-Gang's memory bandwidth throttling capability does not provide any protection against the cache-bank DoS attack, as it generates LLC cache hits and does not consume any memory bandwidth.

 In RT-Gang++, we add support for LLC bandwidth throttling capability by utilizing the L1-D cache miss performance counter (\texttt{L1D\_CACHE\_REFILL}) of the CPU cores to track and throttle LLC (L2) bandwidth used by the best-effort DoS attacker tasks.
-Note that we use an experimentally determined LLC bandwidth threshold of 100 MB/s when LLC throttling is enabled.
+Note that the throttling implementation is based on MemGuard~\cite{yun2013rtas} and we use an experimentally determined LLC bandwidth threshold of 100 MB/s when LLC throttling is enabled and the regulation interval is 1ms.

-\subsection{Evaluation Results}
+\section{Evaluation Results}

+~ In this section, we evaluate the performance of RT-Gang++ on two popular embedded multicore platforms: Jetson Nano and Raspberry Pi 4.